 Okay, so how does all this cute creative stuff make me qualified to edit your manuscript?
 Another fair question.
 You're on a roll!

 First, I'm a seasoned, focused editor.
 In my former life as a business copywriter, I edited not only my stuff, but also probably five-million-words worth of client material.
-For the last five years, I've toured the country and the Internet as Grammar Diva Annie, teaching classes and workshops to fiction writers.
+For many years, I've toured the country and the Internet as Grammar Diva Annie, teaching classes and workshops to fiction writers.

 Second, I'm an experienced, successful writer.
 For the last thirty years, I've been a freelance business marketing copywriter.
 Finally, the voices inside my head demanded to be heard.
 Now I give fictional life to these characters in romance and mystery novels.
 (Beats taking meds, right?)